Children's groups

 Price: €2.70

-This workshop invites students to become historians: deciphering texts, searching for details in a map, cross-checking information...
-A real investigation to learn more about Vauban and the citadel.
+This workshop invites students to step into the shoes of a historian: deciphering texts, looking for details on a map, cross-checking information… A real investigation to learn more about Vauban and the citadel.

 Duration: 1 hour